Zimgo012/Temperature-Converter/README.md

 It allows users to easily convert temperatures from one scale to another, facilitating convenient comparisons or calculations across different temperature scales.

-# Requirements on running the program
+# Requirements in order to run the program
 - IDE (VSCode, IntteliJ, Eclipse)
 - Source Files in this project

-# Instructions on how to use this program.
+# Instructions on how to use this program

 1. Download all the source code in the folder.
 2. Open the files using the IDE of your choice.